 Contact: [email protected]

-Gina A. Zurlo is Associate Director of the Center for the Study of Global Christianity and received her Ph.D. from Boston University in 2017.
+Gina A. Zurlo is Co-Director of the Center for the Study of Global Christianity and received her Ph.D. from Boston University in 2017.
 Her research focuses on the intersection between international religious demography, world Christianity, and the history of the social scientific study of religion.
 She is also a Visiting Research Fellow at Boston University’s Institute on Culture, Religion and World Affairs, where she is co-editor-in-chief of the Journal of Religion and Demography and works on the World Religion Database (Brill).

 Contact: [email protected]